 - 1. Divide students into small groups - 2.
-Distribute string of lights or small bulbs to each group and "Student Sheet: A Bright Idea!" to each student. - 3.
-Introduce students to their materials. - 4.
+Distribute string of lights or small bulbs and a battery to each group as well as a copy of the student sheet - Introduce students to their materials. - 4.
 Have students experiment with the battery and lights to make the lights work. - 5.
-Discuss the questions on the student sheet..
+Discuss the questions on the student sheet.